stolzbernadette/Geometric-Anomalies/README.md

 <ul>
 <p>
 <li>
-ripser: We use the software <a href="https://github.com/Ripser/ripser"> ripser</a> by Ulrich Bauer.
+ripser: We use the software <a href="https://github.com/Ripser/ripser"> ripser</a> by Ulrich Bauer, which we retrieved in 2017.
-Note that we added the directories 'input' and 'output' to the ripser folder that are required by our script.
+Note that we added the directories 'input' and 'output' to the ripser folder that are required for our scripts to run.

 <p>
 <li>
 plot_barcodes.m: We use this Matlab function written by Nina Otter.
 It is available at her <a href="https://github.com/n-otter/PH-roadmap"> repository </a>.
+We retrieved it in 2017.

 </ul>